SEMICeu/iso-19139-to-dcat-ap/README.md

 # PURPOSE AND USAGE

-This XSLT is a proof of concept for the implementation of the suite of specifications concerning the INSPIRE profile of DCAT-AP (INSPIRE+DCAT-AP), available in the collaboration space of the INSPIRE MIG:
+This XSLT is a proof of concept for the implementation of the suite of specifications concerning the INSPIRE profile of DCAT-AP (INSPIRE+DCAT-AP), available in the collaboration space of the INSPIRE Maintenance and Implementation Group (MIG):

 https://ies-svn.jrc.ec.europa.eu/projects/metadata/wiki/Alignment_of_INSPIRE_metadata_with_DCAT-AP